alkihis/omega-topology/src/components/omega-graph/readme.md

 ## Initialisation

 By default, the graph load the specie `r6`.
+The specie to load is automatically determined at the component load, with the parameter `specie` of the URL's query string.

 **Warning**: This component is in charge to initialize `FrontTopology` with the right specie.
 If specie change, graph will disappear and load a brand new specie !